 The Annual Stanton Health Center

 We had a beautiful day with many families.
-There were over 150 in attendance this year including residents.
-There was lots of good food, good conversation, presents and fun was had by all!
+There were over 80 in attendance this year including residents.
+There were special prizes, good conversation and a strawberry-lemon dessert!

 Working Together To Keep Our Community Safe